 As a rule of thumb, any uncoated paper from 80-100 gsm weight should usually work well with your typewriter without needing a backing paper.

 Choose a special paper that suits the occasion

 Not everyone receives a real typewritten letter these days!
 You wouldn’t want to send a thank-you note or personal invitation on simple, everyday white paper.

 Be creative and choose more unusual paper stock that underlines your special message.

-You could go for 90gsm vintage style papyrus paper.
-Motif paper is a great choice if you want something unique that won’t break the bank.
+Motif paper can be a great choice if you want something unique that won’t break the bank.